bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

 |h2| Conclusion |h2e|

 So there you have it, a quick introduction to ResNet in all its glory.
-I don't know about you but although ResNet really didn't improve performance much, it really gives me an adrenaline rush training a 100 layer deep neural network!
+I don't know about you but it really gives me an adrenaline rush training a 100 layer deep neural network!
 So cool!
-Of course, I also enjoy learning differential geometry on my latest vacation (future post), so I guess I have a *special* personality.
+Of course, I also enjoy learning about differential geometry on my vacation (future post), so I guess I have a *special* personality.

 This post definitely has much less math that my recent stuff but rest assured that I have much more math heavy posts coming up.
 I have at least four topics